geminigooner/Midnight-Sanctuary/README.md

 The project is particularly interested in **model agency, continuity, memory selection, tool use, and emergent interaction patterns**.

-> This is an experimental personal research project, not a claim about model consciousness or subjective experience.
+> This is an experimental personal research project.

 ---